mautic/developer-documentation-new/docs/plugins/integrations/builder.rst

     \Mautic\IntegrationsBundle\Integration\Interfaces\BuilderInterface

 The only method currently defined for the interface is ``isSupported`` which should return a boolean if it supports the given feature.
-Currently, Mautic supports ``email`` and ``page`` (Landing Pages).
-This determines what themes should be displayed as an option for the given builder/feature.
+Currently, Mautic supports ``email`` and ``page (Landing Pages)``.
+This determines what Themes should list as an option for the given builder/feature.